WorldVistA/VistA/Documentation/Install/Vagrant.rst

 The Access/Verify codes are the same used in OSEHRA automated testing.

-Note: CPRS uses the RPC Broker and the correct commandline arguments for VirtualBox are: S=127.0.0.1 P=9430.
+NOTE: CPRS uses the RPC Broker and the correct commandline arguments for VirtualBox are: S=127.0.0.1 P=9430.
 If you used a cloud provider (Rackspace, AWS) the easist way to find out what the S= needs to be is to lookup your DNS address in the management portal of your cloud provider.